Kernix13/beginner-git-commands/README.md

 git push --set-upstream origin fix/branch-name
 ```

-With that last `git push` only for the first time, then use `git push origin fix/something-typos`.
+Use that last `git push` only for the first time, then use `git push origin fix/something-typos`.
 Also add `git remote -v` after the fetch command, and of course `git status` as needed.

 If you realize that you need to edit a file or update the commit message after making a commit you can do so after editing the files with: